talisainen/Scriptor-Jekyll-Theme/_posts/2025-11-30-November-activities.md

 {% include image_caption.html imageurl="/images/2025-11-30-november-activities/AI Retreat 1.jpg" %}

-Our PhD student **Tiina Kasuk** served as a member of the organizing committee, supporting the event’s successful implementation.
+Our students **Tiina Kasuk** served as a member of the organizing committee, supporting the event’s successful implementation.

 **Policy Makers & Digital Education: Presence at the DigiEduHack Main Stage in Brussels**